hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 To create the REST API we need to launch the `composer-rest-server` and tell it how to connect to our deployed business network.

-First install the composer-rest-server - you may need sudo privileges to install 'global' (like shown below):

-sudo npm install -g composer-rest-server

-Note: if you have already installed the composer-rest-server please run `npm uninstall -g composer-rest-server` first.
+Note that the module composer-rest-server would have been installed when you installed the Development environment.

-Then launch the server with the command:
+Now launch the server with the command:

 composer-rest-server